Kalli/github-release-stats/README.md

 ## Research Context

 This project was inspired by anecdotal evidence from developers reporting increased shipping velocity after adopting AI coding assistants.
-By analyzing real-world release data from the most popular open-source projects, we aim to provide empirical evidence to support or refute these observations.
+By analyzing real-world release data from the most popular open-source projects, we aim to inspect empirical evidence for such observations.